 Scalable vector graphics (SVG) have taken the internet by storm.
 Nearly 98% of browser users can see SVG (http://caniuse.com/#feat=svg).
-With the functionality of SVG, the short-lived portable network graphic (PNG) is to be left behind.
-SVGs work great for logos or any vector based art.
-For more information of SVG and vectors, stay tuned, I will write another article soon.
-For now, check out this slideshow from a recent presentation.
+With the functionality of SVG, the short-lived portable network graphic (PNG) will be left in the dust.
+SVGs work great for logos or any vector-based art.

 4th Web Design Commandment:

 Thou Shalt Use Flexbox or Grid, Not Float

 Floating elements in CSS to create columns and rows is obsolete.
 Use Flexbox for one-off (HTML/CSS) operations, and Grid for larger projects (XML/SASS).
 Flexbox works for 95% of users.
 On the other hand, grid has a much higher incompatibility rate.
 Though the grid still functions in a usable way even if it is not “compatible” with some of the older browsers that are still in use.

 What is Flexbox?
 Flexbox is an element display hierarchy for responsive design.
 What is grid?
 A grid is a column and margin based hierarchy for responsive design.
 Stay tuned for another article on flexbox and grid coming soon.
 The following slides are from a past conference presentation about Flexbox:

 This is a post I recommend about grid: